ContinuumIO/DBAdapter/README.md

 Tests can be run by calling the dbadapter module's test function.
 By default only the TextAdapter tests will be run:

-TODO: There are no tests for pyodbc (yet).
+TODO: The pyodbc tests live in the `dbadapter/pyodbc/test*` directories.
+They are not being run (yet).
 ```python
 python -Wignore -c 'import dbadapter; dbadapter.test()'
 ```